Leo-Corporation/LeoCorpLibrary-Web/documentation/Install-LeoCorpLibrary.md

 Replace `<PROJECT>` with the path to your project file.
 :::

 And that's it!
-You have sucessfully installed LeoCorpLibrary for your project!
+You have successfully installed LeoCorpLibrary for your project!

 ## Using PackageReference with .NET Core
 To add a NuGet package in your project, you can follow these steps:
 1. Locate the `.csproj` file of your project.
 2. Open it in a text editor.
-3. Add an `ItemGroup` in the file (after the `PropertyGroup`) with the following synthax:
+3. Add an `ItemGroup` in the file (after the `PropertyGroup`) with the following syntax:
 ~~~ xml
 <ItemGroup>
     <PackageReference Include="LeoCorpLibrary" Version="3.9.0.2108" />